How to Get a General Trading Wholesalers Trading License in Dubai

 Setup Costs, Steps, and Licensing Requirements

-Licence fees at Dubai South Business Hub Free Zone vary based on the chosen package, office or flexi-desk arrangement, and the number of visas required.
-Indicative costs for a basic free zone trading licence start from approximately AED 12,000 to AED 20,000.
-There is no minimum share capital requirement for most free zone trading licences at Dubai South, making entry accessible for smaller operators and first-time business owners.
+License fees at Dubai South Business Hub Free Zone vary based on the chosen package, office or flexi-desk arrangement, and the number of visas required.
+Indicative costs for a basic free zone trading license start from approximately AED 12,000 to AED 20,000.
+There is no minimum share capital requirement for most free zone trading licenses at Dubai South, making entry accessible for smaller operators and first-time business owners.
 Standard applications are typically processed within 3 to 7 working days.

 Step-by-Step Application Process

-Step 1: Select business activity code 4690.87 and confirm the licence type as Trading under the Dubai South Business Hub Free Zone framework.
+Step 1: Select business activity code 4690.87 and confirm the license type as Trading under the Dubai South Business Hub Free Zone framework.

 Step 2: Choose your company structure.
 A Free Zone Establishment (FZE) is appropriate for a sole shareholder, while a Free Zone Company (FZC) accommodates multiple shareholders.